awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 + The specific SageMaker endpoint to invoke\.
 + The return type\.

-The user\-defined function returns the inference computed by the SageMaker endpoint after executing the model on the input parameters\.
-The following example creates a user\-defined function for a SageMaker model with two input parameters\.
+The user\-defined function returns the inference computed by the SageMaker endpoint after running the model on the input parameters\.
+The following example creates a user\-defined function for an SageMaker model with two input parameters\.

 ```
 CREATE FUNCTION classify_event (IN arg1 INT, IN arg2 DATE, OUT category INT)